 Currently based in Sweden, Toomas brings us exciting music in, among others, the Dramatic, Classical, and Rock genres.
 He has studied arranging, orchestration and composition with masters like Joe Paparone, Guy Michelmore, and Scott Smalley, as well as Ben Newhouse, Suzanne Dean, and Jerry Gates of Berklee College of Music.
 From intense action-adventure cues, to whimsical Harry Potter-inspired pieces, the dynamic orchestral tracks of GaribaldiMusic easily fit a multitude of film, TV, and video game scenarios and have been used in various productions.
 This includes the TV show Mythbusters (Discovery Channel), radio commercials, web promotions/commercials, and podcasts for the European Southern Observatory and ESA/Hubble Space Telescope.
 Samples of Toomas's music can be found at GaribaldiMusic and licensing can be arranged through AudioSparx

-Born in Athens in the mid 80’s, Konstantino began getting involved in music early in life.
+Born in Athens in the mid 80’s, Konstantino began to get involved in music early in life.
 Very passionate about sound and harmony, he works on a plethora of projects which pertain to the recording of music and sounds that accompany visual images.
-He has composed documentary scores, theme music for television programs and has written jingles for the largest private television network of Greece.
-His love for astrophysics and the Cosmos has inspired him to become an exceptional musical composer for documentaries that deal with the Cosmos sciences.
+He has composed documentary scores and theme music for television programmes and has written jingles for Greece's largest private television network.
+His love for astrophysics and the cosmos has inspired him to become an exceptional musical composer for documentaries that deal with space sciences.